 An hour later, awakened with cold chills coursing through my body, I could feel my heart flutter while I fought for every breath.
 I had known this feeling before.
 I understood the risks.
-Blood clots - running with swollen feet coupled with long airplane flights are a recipe for disaster.
+Blood clots - running with swollen feet coupled with long airplane flights are a recipe "You're going for disaster."